-Temporarily impaired securities at December 31, 2016, were comprised of four U.S. Government agency security, eleven U.S. Government sponsored entities & agencies collateralized by mortgage obligations and one mutual fund with and undefined maturity date.
-Temporarily impaired securities at December 31, 2015, were comprised of one U.S. Government agency security, five U.S. Government sponsored entities & agencies collateralized by mortgage obligations and one mutual fund, with an undefined maturity date.
+Temporarily impaired securities at December 31, 2017, were comprised of three U.S. Government agency securities, eleven U.S. Government sponsored entities & agencies collateralized by mortgage obligations and one mutual fund with an undefined maturity date.
+Temporarily impaired securities at December 31, 2016, were comprised of four U.S. Government agency securities, eleven U.S. Government sponsored entities & agencies collateralized by mortgage obligations and one mutual fund, with an undefined maturity date.

-The Company evaluates investment securities for other-than-temporary impairment ("OTTI") at least quarterly, and more frequently when economic or market conditions warrant such an evaluation.
-The investment securities portfolio is evaluated for OTTI by segregating the portfolio into two general segments and applying the appropriate
+The Company evaluates investment securities for otherthan-temporary impairment ("OTTI") at least quarterly, and more frequently when economic or market conditions warrant such an evaluation.
+The investment securities portfolio is evaluated for OTTI by segregating the portfolio into two general segments and applying the appropriate OTTI model.

-OTTI model.
 Investment securities of high credit quality are generally evaluated for OTTI under ASC Topic 320-10, "Investments - Debt and Equity Instruments."
 Certain purchased beneficial interests, including non-agency mortgage-backed securities, asset-backed securities, and collateralized debt obligations, are evaluated under ASC Topic 325-40, "Beneficial Interest in Securitized Financial Assets."